 And so began a three-year search into the files that would fill her pages.
 Information from other sources such as the Afro-American Newspaper were occasionally consulted to confirm what was said.
 The book includes references to Negro baseball leagues, founders of the NAACP, the man who subdued President McKinley's assassin, and international events that impacted the lives of African Americans.

 Margaret says she learned a lot, but what impressed her most was the determined effort to educate those whose education slavery had denied.
 The push for schools was awesome.
-The articles imply that leaders realized that change came through the law and politics.
-So they sought law degrees and political office.
+Articles imply that leaders realized that change came through the law and politics.
+So they also sought law degrees and political office.
 This required the right to vote.
-One of the most touching articles records the scene of the first Black man to vote.
+One of the most touching article records the scene of the first Black man to cast a vote in Maryland.

 Leaders rose primarily from the Black Church, and much about church history can be found.
 Researchers and genealogists will appreciate references to marriage licenses, obituaries, and the names of high school graduates.
 A comprehensive index lists the names and events mentioned.
 This book is a starting point for anyone connected with Maryland who is interested in African American history during the period covered.